mibrahimali/CarND-LaneLines-P1/README.md

 Potential shortcomings
 ---
-1-this pipeline depend on detecting and segments white and yellow colors. which will fail in case of night or shadows 2- many tunnable parameters to detect lanes can be hard to optimize
+1-this pipeline depend on detecting and segments white and yellow colors. which will fail in case of night or shadows.
+2- many tunnable parameters to detect lanes can be hard to optimize.

 Possible improvements
 ---
-1- Enhancing this pipeline by using fusion algorithms to fuse output from multiple techniques and also track the lane information in case of non-detection scenarios
+1- Enhancing this pipeline by using fusion algorithms to fuse output from multiple techniques and also track the lane information in case of non-detection scenarios.
-2- Using Deep Learning Algorithms to train a new pipeline work on all situations
+2- Using Deep Learning Algorithms to train a new pipeline work on all situations.